clekremer/ppfourresub/README.md

 Github projects was used to manage agile development.
 The project be found here: [Github project](https://github.com/users/clekremer/projects/6)

 Epics from User Eperience chapter were used as Milestones.
 For User Storie I created a template as Github Issue.
 User stories were linked with it´s parent Epic.
 In User stories acceptance criteria are defined, which needed to be fulfilled in order to complete the user story.
+Labels were used to define priority of implementation (must have, nice to have, not implemented).
+Iterations were used to work in a sprint based approach.
+Bugs and New Features were indicated as GitHub issues.

 ## Data Model